michaelx/code-guide/css-styleguide.md

 .block--modifier { }
 ```

-Easy to read, easy to search, and with no sacrifice to your compiled CSS.
+Easy to read, easy to search, easy to refactor, and with no sacrifice to your compiled CSS.

 ### Making exceptions